 Exception for highly compensated employees.
-You can't exclude from the wages of a highly compensated employee the value of a no-additional-cost service that isn't available on the same terms to one of the following groups.
+You can't exclude from the wages of a highly compensated employee the value of a no-additional-cost service ted employee the value of a no-additional-cost service that isn't available on the same terms to one of the following groups.

-- · All of your employees. - A group of employees defined under a reasonable classification you set up that doesn't favor highly compensated employees.
+- All of your employees. - A group of employees defined under a reasonable classification you set up that doesn't favor highly compensated employees.

-For this exclusion, a highly compensated employee for 2021 is an employee who meets either of the following tests.
+For this exclusion, a highly compensated employee for 2022 is an employee who meets either of the following tests.